Introduction

 We are currently an unfunded campaign, apart from membership subscriptions and donations - for all of which we are extremely grateful.

-We operate on a minimum cost basis and we would not exist and continue to grow without all of those members, and third party organisations who are involved in supporting the campaign by giving us their precious time, skills, knowledge and experience when we need it, and at zero cost to the campaign.
+We have several third party organisations who are involved in supporting the campaign by giving us their precious time, skills, knowledge and experience when we need it, and at zero cost to the campaign.

 Further information on how you can help can be found on the 'Supporting Us' page.